IPhone: Repairability

-Only Apple Stores and Apple Authorized Service Providers are allowed by Apple to perform genuine replacements.
-Apple has taken steps to make third-party repairs more difficult. iPhone components are soldered, and many are glued together. iPhones receive low repairability scores, in part due to the difficulty of obtaining genuine parts, and the difficulty undertaking each repair.
-This has given rise to the right to repair movement, aimed at giving users cheaper options for repairing their phones.
+Only Apple Stores and Apple Authorized Service Providers are allowed by Apple to perform genuine part replacements. iPhone components are soldered, and many are glued together.
+Despite this, iPhones receive high repairability scores.
+This is thanks to the rise of the right to repair movement, aimed at giving users cheaper options for repairing their phones.
 Apple has lobbied against right to repair legislation.
 Multiple jurisdictions aim to introduce right to repair laws, including the EU, UK, and U.S.

-In the past, Apple bricked iPhone 6 models after their home buttons were replaced, displaying an Error 53 message; Apple called this a bug, and released an update to address the issue.
-On iPhones with a Touch ID sensor, the home button cannot be replaced by users or independent repair shops without losing Touch ID functionality, since Apple has not made their calibration tool public.

 Starting with the iPhone XR, Apple displays warnings in the Settings app if the battery, display, or camera are replaced by a third party.
-Additionally, some features are disabled when a part labeled "non-genuine" is detected, like True Tone, or the battery health measurement. iFixit notes that a proprietary, cloud-linked System Configuration tool is required to "complete" a part repair, meaning that even replacing a genuine part with another genuine part will fail Apple's "genuine parts" check unless said tool is used.
+Additionally, some features, such as True Tone or battery health measurement, are disabled when a part labeled "non-genuine" is detected. iFixit notes that a proprietary, cloud-linked System Configuration tool is required to "complete" a part repair, meaning that even replacing a genuine part with another genuine part will fail Apple's "genuine parts" check unless said tool is used.

 In 2022, Apple rolled out a self-service repair program, allowing any user to buy parts, rent repair tools from Apple, and obtain repair manuals.
-The program received a degree of praise by iFixit and repair advocates, who also critically noted that Apple maintains control over the parts supply.
+The program received some praise from iFixit and repair advocates, who also noted that Apple maintains control over the parts supply.

 Privacy

 Tracking prevention

 Apple introduced App Tracking Transparency (ATT) with iOS 14.5 in April 2021.
-ATT requires apps to ask for explicit permission before being allowed to track the user across other apps and websites.
+ATT requires apps to ask for explicit permission before tracking the user across other apps and websites.
 If the user refuses, the app cannot access Apple's Identifier for Advertisers (IDFA), an identifier used to serve personalized ads.
 ATT does not prevent personalized ads that are based on the user's behavior within the app itself.
 The feature has been criticized by some as anti-competitive, including Facebook, whose shares fell by 26% after its rollout.
 Apple exempts their own apps from their anti-tracking measures, which has led to anti-trust investigations by the French and German governments.